pokey/smartAutocomplete/README.md

 ## Getting started

-To setup the system for use, follow the following two steps:

-1. Start the server:

-        server/server.py <directory to your project>

-    The server will scan all the files in the project directory.
+1. Pull dependencies and compile:

+    ./pull-dependencies   # Downloads all libraries and datasets to lib (don't need to do frequently) make                  # Compiles everything

 2. Add the following line to your `.vimrc` file:

         source <absolute path of this directory>/plugin/smartautocomplete.vim

+3. Start the server:

+        ./run -inPaths <paths>

+    The server will scan all the files in the given paths, and enable autocompletion for files in these paths.

 Now when you start vim on any file, and press Ctrl+P in insert mode, vim will call the server for the autocomplete suggestions rather than vim's own.
 What